blackflux/robo-config-plugin/src/plugin/docs/assorted/@sls-closedsource.md

 ## :open_file_folder: <a name="blackfluxrobo-config-plugin-task-ref-dockerserverless">docker/#serverless</a> (<a href="#blackfluxrobo-config-plugin-task-idx-ref-dockerserverless">`index`</a>)

-Manage docker configuration for serverless project.
+Manage docker test configuration for serverless project.

 <table>
   <tbody>